 - Past Dental Problems: Root canals and large fillings can also make teeth more fragile, which is why dentists may recommend a protective crown after a root canal.

 How to Know if Your Tooth is Cracked?

 If a chipped tooth is not visible, you may not know that you have a cracked tooth because they are often asymptomatic.
 However, symptoms such as sensitivity to chewing, temperature, and sweets may be a sign of a crack.

 To help patients understand signs and symptoms, the American Association of Endodontists released an educational video to explain.

 Treatment for a cracked tooth often depends on what kind of crack you have.
 There are different ways that teeth can crack.

 If you have craze lines, which are small cracks within the enamel, typically no treatment is needed.
-You dentist will monitor them at each visit.
+Your dentist will monitor them at each visit.

-But if you have a crack through enamel, you will need to repair it or risk pain or even tooth loss because the crack deepen or become decayed.
+But if you have a crack through the enamel, you will need to repair it or risk pain or even tooth loss because the crack deepens or become decayed.
 If part of the chewing surface breaks, it can usually be repaired with a filling or a crown.